lowpolyneko/nekop2p/docs/design.md

 - Indexers/superpeers can be easily DDOS'd by sending a query to one superpeer with an absurdly high `ttl`, causing an indefinite propagation (and likely a failed request).
-- Back-propagation is slightly inefficent as peers will *always* respond to a query, even on failure.
+- Back-propagation is slightly inefficient as peers will *always* respond to a query, even on failure.
 An ideal system should likely treat *no response* as the failure/empty response to save bandwidth.
-- With the current back-propogation scheme, a `ttl` > 2 is not viable even with a small (<= 10) pool of superpeers when connected **all-to-all**, given the exponential growth of query requests propagated as a result.
+- With the current back-propagation scheme, a `ttl` > 2 is not viable even with a small (<= 10) pool of superpeers when connected **all-to-all**, given the exponential growth of query requests propagated as a result.
 - Static definition of the network is required as there are no discovery methods for peers, meaning a `config.toml` or equivalent must be defined for each superpeer to know one another.
-- `delay_map` is marginally more inefficent than `DashSet` due to the requirement of wrapping around a `RwLock<T>`, in practice this should be a real in-memory database for improved concurrency.
+- `delay_map` is marginally more inefficient than `DashSet` due to the requirement of wrapping around a `RwLock<T>`, in practice this should be a real in-memory database for improved concurrency.